medikoo/deferred/README.md

 	).end();

 <a name="comparision" />
-### Comparision with other solutions that take non promise approach
+### Comparision to other solutions that take non promise approach

-Following are examples from documentation of other solutions rewriten deferred/promise way.
+Following are examples from documentation of other solutions rewritten deferred/promise way.
 You'll be the judge, which solution you find more powerful and friendly.

 <a name="comparision-to-step" />
 #### Step -> https://github.com/creationix/step